aimms/how-to/Articles/571/571-ci-cd-guide.rst

 * Control which users can access this version via the Rest API

 * Run specific tests using the AIMMS PRO Rest API based on predefined tasks within your project.
 You will start the task via the Rest API during the pipeline.
-Here is the `documenatation <https://documentation.aimms.com/cloud/rest-api.html#running-tasks>`_ and a `general overview <https://how-to.aimms.com/Articles/561/561-openapi-overview.html>`_ .
+Here is the `documentation <https://documentation.aimms.com/cloud/tasks.html#running-tasks>`_ and a `general overview <https://how-to.aimms.com/Articles/561/561-openapi-overview.html>`_ .

 We recommend that you do not make the test versions of your application accessible to end-users until they have been validated in the acceptance tests.
 Hence you may want to delete versions used in tests like the above.